Chinese painting: Images of women

-Landscape Painting
+Landscape painting

-Paradigm Shift in Chinese Landscape Representation
+Paradigm shift in representation

-Northern Song landscape painting different from Southern Song painting because of its paradigm shift in representation.
+Northern Song landscape painting differs from Southern Song painting because of its paradigm shift in representation.
 If Southern Song period landscape painting is said to be looking inward, Northern Song painting is reaching outward.
-During the Northern Song period, the rulers’ goal is to consolidate and extend the elites value across the society.
+During the Northern Song period, the rulers' goal is to consolidate and extend the elites value across the society.
 Whereas Southern Song painters decided to focus on personal expression.
-Northern Song landscapes are regarded as “real landscape”, since the court appreciated the representation relationship between art and the external world, rather than the relationship between art and the artists inner voice.
+Northern Song landscapes are regarded as "real landscape", since the court appreciated the representation relationship between art and the external world, rather than the relationship between art and the artists inner voice.
 The painting, A Thousand Miles of Rivers and Mountains is horizontally displayed and there are four mountain ranges arranged from left to right.
 Similar to another early Southern Song painter, Zhou Boju, both artists glorified their patrons by presenting the gigantic empire images in blue and green landscape painting.
 The only difference is that in Zhou's painting, there are five mountain ranges arranged from right to left.
 The scenes in the Southern Song paintings are about north landscape that echo the memory of their lost north territory.
 However, ironically, some scholars suggested that Wang Ximeng's A Thousand Miles of Rivers and Mountains depicts the scenes of the south not the north.

-Buddhist and Taoist influences on Chinese Landscape painting
+Buddhist and Taoist influences

-The Chinese landscape painting are believed to be affected by the intertwining Chinese traditional religious beliefs, for example, “the Taoist love of nature”, and “Buddhist principle of emptiness,” and can represent the diversification of artists attitudes and thoughts from previous period.
-The Taoist love of nature is not always present in Chinese landscape painting but gradually developed from Six Dynasties period when Taoists Lao-tzu, Chuang-tzu, the Pao-p’u tzu's thoughts are reflected in literature documents.
+The Chinese landscape painting are believed to be affected by the intertwining Chinese traditional religious beliefs, for example, "the Taoist love of nature", and "Buddhist principle of emptiness," and can represent the diversification of artists attitudes and thoughts from previous period.
+The Taoist love of nature is not always present in Chinese landscape painting but gradually developed from Six Dynasties period when Taoists Lao-tzu, Chuang-tzu, the Pao-p'u tzu's thoughts are reflected in literature documents.
 Apart from the contemporary Confucian tradition of insisting on human cultivation and learning to be more educated and build up social framework, Taoist persist on going back to human's origin, which is to be ignorant.
 Taoists believe that if one discard wise, the robbery will stop.
 If people abandon expensive jewelry, thieves will not exist.
-From Han Dynasty, the practice of Taoism was associated with alchemical and medicine made.
-In order to better pursuit Taoism belief, Taoist need to go on pilgrim into specific mountains to connect themselves with the spirits and immortals that lived in those mountains.
+From the Han dynasty, the practice of Taoism was associated with alchemical and medicine made.
+To better pursuit Taoism belief, Taoist need to go on pilgrim into specific mountains to connect themselves with the spirits and immortals that lived in those mountains.
 In the third and fourth century, the practice of escaping society and going back to nature mediating in the countryside is further enhanced by a group called Seven Sages of the Bamboo Grove who would like to escape from the civil unrest.
 The wise men fleet the world and wonder in the countryside and enjoy the tranquil landscape and forgot to return.
 The Taoism ideology of forgetfulness, self-cultivation, harmonizing with nature world, and purifying soul by entering the isolated mountains to mediate and seek medicine herbs create the scene of landscape painting.